Yes, it can feel draining and counterproductive, but here’s why arguing and dealing with team conflict can be good things…

 Whew, is this hard to do, let alone remember.
 When I’m arguing with someone, it can feel negative and draining.
 My energy feels like it’s just wasting away…

-But then I remind myself that what’s worse is the opposite: I don’t want Matt agreeing with me all the time.
-I don’t want Matt to stifle his thoughts or bite his tongue in exasperation.
+But then I remind myself that what’s worse is the opposite: I don’t want my team member agreeing with me all the time.
+I don’t want him to stifle his thoughts or bite his tongue in exasperation.
 It’d mean he’d feel like it wasn’t worth the effort to share his opinions.
 It’d indicate he’d given up and checked out.

 Constant agreement is a sign of apathy.
 When your team is agreeing with you all the time, it means someone doesn’t care enough to bring her or his opinion forward.
 Someone doesn’t care enough to challenge existing assumptions with a contrarian viewpoint, or to let you know that something is bugging them.
 She or he will just keep it inside…and it’ll fester, bubble up, and later explode.

 That’s when you have a real problem on your hands.